 This was one of those white-knuckle motor coach tours that left me feeling weak in the knees yet oddly exhilarated at the same time.
 Aboard American Cruise Lines’ Queen of the West, we were on a one-way Columbia River cruise from Vancouver, Washington to Clarkston, Idaho.

-On the second day of the cruise, I jumped at the chance to take a shore excursion tour to visit Mount St. Helens.
+It was on the second day of the cruise that I jumped at the chance to take a shore excursion tour to visit Mount St. Helens.
+I really didn’t have a clue what to expect.

 Our first stop was at the Mount St. Helens Visitors Center to watch a short movie about the volcano eruption, and of course souvenirs.